 - Spinal Muscular Atrophy (SMA) causes muscle weakness that gets worse over time

-- Fragile X syndrome can result in intellectual disability (in the past this was called mental retardation).
+- Fragile X syndrome can result in intellectual disability.
 Boys are more severely affected than girls.
 Also, women who are carriers are at risk for certain problems themselves

 There are some disorders that are more common in certain ethnic groups.